Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 These are self-contained value transaction vehicles.

-These vehicles will actually trade because now, in part because we can't get conventional exchanges to accept our token for whatever reason, despite the fact we're number one for a while, fastest growth, et cetera.
+These vehicles will actually trade because now, part of in part because we can't get conventional exchanges to accept our token for whatever reason, despite the fact we're number one for a while, fastest growth, et cetera.

 We are building our own digital exchanges in partnership with larger partners.